Skip to main content

 To add more projects, follow these steps on the App Live dashboard:

 1. Click the + icon beside the project list.
-Add project
+Click the icon to add project

 The Integrate with Firebase prompt opens.